 CPS Energy operates and maintains a diversified vehicle and equipment fleet of 2,700 units.
 These units range from light to heavy duty vehicles and construction equipment that are specific to maintaining natural gas and electric infrastructure and large coal moving equipment to support generation.
 A total of eight garages, including five located at various construction centers, one located at the Coal Yard, one at the Nacogdoches facility, and one primary central garage, are staffed with skilled technicians.
 CPS Energy technicians use manufacturers' diagnostics software to perform in-house, proactive maintenance and repairs.
-In 2016, CPS Energy purchased a property on Gembler Road for future construction of a new fleet service garage to relocate the primary central garage currently on Salado Street.
+A new Fleet Management Software and vehicle GPS tracking system (Telematics) was implemented in 2021.
 Enterprise Fleet's mission is to provide the safest and most reliable fleet through environmental stewardship, efficient repair and maintenance, employee development, and cost-conscious asset management aligned with industry best practices.
-This group provides solutions from vehicle and equipment acquisition to decommissioning, which drives efficient, effective and expedient service to CPS Energy's customers.
+This group provides solutions from vehicle and equipment acquisition to decommissioning, which drives efficient, effective, and expedient service to CPS Energy's customers.
 Furthermore, Enterprise Fleet is environmentally responsible, participating in CPS Energy's recycling program that includes tires, batteries, oil, and other material.
-A Flexible Fleet Fulfillment strategy includes plans to continue acquiring a range of alternative-fueled fleet when available.
+A Flexible Fleet Fulfillment strategy includes plans to continue acquiring a range of alternative-fueled fleet and electrify equipment and vehicles throughout the company where possible.